Anupam1612/your-foot-doctor-by-talented_tribe/README.md

 And still we are working on connecting our ML model to Our Frontend and Backend.

-and in ML Folder all model files are ther and in Frontend folder All Frontend related files are presend and Data set is in Dataset Folder
+And in ML Folder all model files are ther and in Frontend folder All Frontend related files are present and Image Dataset is in Dataset Folder.